Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2007/Lecture 3.md

 ## The C language
 An OS must be fast enough for as many users as possible.
 A slow OS slows every programs that runs; energy efficiency is a concern (especially for mobile), so there is a bias towards performance over elegant and simple code, BUT it must be correct.

+It should be written once as they are difficult to write, and thus simply recompiled for different  hardware.
+It should be predictable for user programs - it takes X for Y to happen.
+If there is e.g. a garbage collection system, this takes a while and risks the caller to be killed instead.

+The 3 Ps:
+- Performant
+- Portable
+- Predictable